Happy Holidays 2023 from Perfectly Provence

 After a work assignment in Neuchâtel, Switzerland, Keith and Val Van Sickle decided they loved living in Europe.
 How?
 They changed their work focus to spend at least three (3) months a year in Provence.
 But first, they needed to learn the language.
 In his first book, One Sip at a Time: Learning to Live in Provence, Keith describes their adventures, and in his second, Are We French Yet?
 Keith & Val’s Adventures in Provence.
 Keith’s latest book, An Insider’s Guide to Provence, is supplemental reference material rather than a guidebook filled with details on his favourite places.

 Shutters and Sunflowers, a blog name that evokes Provence, and Caroline Longstaffe (and her hubby) are now officially living part of the time in Lourmarin.
 Read her stories here.

 Sommelier, chef, cyclist and Canadian Paula Kane cannot get Provence out of her blood.
 She returns each summer and dreams about the South of France for the rest of the year.
 Follow her A Table en Provence posts.

 Tastes of Provence

-David delights us with festive Cocoa & Lavender-tested recipes all year round.
+David delights us with festive Cocoa & Lavender recipes all year round.
 Here are a few Christmas holiday sweets:

-Tasha Powell is a chef, photographer, food stylist, and writer specialising in working with celebrity chefs and leaders in the hospitality industry.
-Just a warning, her images are so beautiful that they are almost edible.
+Tasha Powell is a chef, photographer, food stylist, and writer specializing in working with celebrity chefs and leaders in the hospitality industry.
+Just a warning: her images are so beautiful that they are almost edible.

 Chef François de Mélogue grew up in a very French household in Chicago.
 His earliest attempts at cookery began with filleting his sister’s goldfish at age two and a braised rabbit dish made with his pet rabbits by age seven.
 He eventually stopped cooking his pets and went to the highly esteemed New England Culinary Institute, where he graduated top of his class in 1985.